anabatsh/PROTES/README.md

     jax.config.update('jax_enable_x64', True)
     ```

-- If there is a GPU, the `jax` optimizer code will be automatically executed on it, however, the current version of the code works better on the CPU (also, we did not conduct thorough testing of the current version of the code on the GPU).
+- If there is a GPU, the `jax` optimizer code will be automatically executed on it, however, the current version of the code works better on the CPU.
 To use CPU on a device with available GPU, you should specify the following code at the beginning of the executable script:
     ```python
     import jax
     jax.config.update('jax_platform_name', 'cpu')